-- This is a difficult song to do a decent cover of, especially with the high harmonies and the guitar parts that mark the original out so well.
-The best attempts I’ve found are by tribute bands Almost Queen, The Show Must Go On (featuring TV composer Bear McCreary), and Dutch group Miracle, plus Robby Valentine with great hair and nice guitar work at a Dutch Queen convention.
-None come close to Queen, but still sound good and are faithful to the original.
+This is a difficult song to do a decent cover of, especially with the high harmonies and the guitar parts that mark the original out so well.
+I’ve put a few attempts on my covers playlist, one of which is by The Show Must Go On, featuring TV composer Bear McCreary).

 Written by Freddie Mercury